TheHpman/libNG/README.md

 You can now build projects targetting the NEO•GEO, simply use the `makefile.neo` script from your project folder instead of the usual `makefile.gen` one.
 If you are using an IDE integration, simply change the make script.

+> [!NOTE]
+> Having a bios and being an arcade system, NEO•GEO program flow is a bit different from other systems.
+It is recommended to use provided template project as a starting block.

 ## FAQ
 * How do I use Memory card / NEO•GEO feature xxx ?<br>